 The intent of the second year of the course is to build on the foundation knowledge developed by students through the more detailed focus on:

 - 1. Food commodities

 - 2. Principles of nutrition

 - 3. Diet and good health

 - 4. The science of food

 - 5. Where food comes from

+- 6. Cooking and food preparation

 THE IMPLEMENTATION OF THE FOOD CURRICULUM

 SYLLABUS: WJEC/EDUQAS